rhowell42/CC-NuE-XSec/readme.md

 - The grid processing runs a playlist in separated jobs, hence counting POT in each job doesn't make sense.
 User should used `--cal_POT` option of gridSelection to count POT.

 # Changes from AL9 Upgrade
-- ~~This framework currently does not work in AL9 due to lack of ROOT version availability.
-Newer ROOT versions make some inheritance between Python and MAT-MINERvA classes impossible, and the AL9 installs do not have older ROOT versions for use.
-This could be solved with local spack installs of ROOT, but that has not been worked out yet.~~
 - This framework now supports AL9!
 Specifically, it supports more modern versions of ROOT that are built with Python3 and change how multi-cross inheritance works.
-See the following sections for the outdated SL7 container instructions.

 # How to Install in Alma9 OS
 ## Install MAT-MINERvA